Pension Bible

 The self-employed.
 If you don't have an employer, you don't have a workplace pension.
 A SIPP is the most common way for sole traders, freelancers, and contractors to save for retirement with tax relief.
 You can contribute up to £60,000 per year (or 100% of your earnings, whichever is lower) and receive tax relief in the same way as an employed person.
 Our self-employed pension calculator can show you the tax saving.

 Company directors.
-If you run a limited company, you can make employer contributions to a SIPP from the company — these are deductible against corporation tax and don't count as personal income.
-This is one of the most tax-efficient extraction routes available to UK company directors.
+If you run a limited company, you can make employer contributions to a SIPP from the company.
+These may be deductible against corporation tax and do not normally count as personal income, subject to the usual wholly-and-exclusively, annual allowance and scheme rules.
 See our director pension calculator for the specific numbers.

-People consolidating old workplace pots.
-If you've changed jobs several times, you probably have multiple small pension pots with different providers, each charging different fees.
-Transferring them into a single SIPP simplifies your admin and usually reduces total costs.
-Our pension consolidation calculator can model the saving.
+People comparing old workplace pots.
+If you've changed jobs several times, you may have multiple small pension pots with different providers and fees.
+A SIPP is one possible consolidation route, but the comparison should include safeguarded benefits, exit charges, employer contributions and investment choice.
+Our pension consolidation calculator can model the fee side.

 People who want investment choice.
 If your workplace pension only offers a handful of funds and you want access to global index trackers, specific sectors, individual shares, or investment trusts, a SIPP gives you that flexibility.